-- Virtual makeup testers.
+- Digital makeup testers.
 Allow hygienic try on in your store replacing physical makeup testers with virtual.
 Advertise products that are in other stores.

 - AI recommendation engine.
-Analyse users' facial characteristics like skin condition and color, hair color, age, gender to recommend the best products and fit.
+Analyse users' facial characteristics like skin analysis including color, hair color, age, and gender to recommend the best products and fit.

 - Style assistant.
 Help your consumers to find the perfect outlook or most suitable products with a pre-set look.

-Considering that the beauty stores will continue to avoid makeup testers in a post-coronavirus era, AR makeup try-ons are becoming more important than ever.
-The technology can well be extended to any customer touchpoint — smart mirrors in-store, on brands’ websites or standalone mobile apps.
+Considering that beauty stores will continue to avoid makeup testers in a post-coronavirus era, AR makeup try-ons are becoming more important than ever.
+The technology can be well extended to any customer touchpoint — a smart beauty mirror in-store, on brands’ websites, or standalone mobile apps.

 Mobile Beauty Camera

-So brands have an amazing opportunity to build positive brand sentiment by reaching consumers with unique, compelling and targeted AR try on experiences on mobile.
-The branded app allows building a long-lasting relationship with the consumer, engaging with the audience offering targeted promo campaigns or notifying about special offers.
+So brands have an amazing opportunity to build positive brand sentiment by reaching consumers with unique, compelling, and targeted AR try on experiences on mobile.
+The branded app allows for building a long-lasting relationship with the consumer, engaging with the audience offering targeted promo campaigns, or notifying them about special offers.